-Project management is a very broad subject, so it is no wonder that the market abounds in a lot of books focusing on managing projects, selecting methodology, forming teams and the like.
-Some of these books surprise and delight, some bring nothing new to the topic.
-Therefore, we decided to choose 10 interesting publications worth reading.
+Project management is a very broad subject, so it is no wonder that the market abounds with a lot of books focusing on managing projects, selecting methodologies, forming teams, or getting project management certificates.
+Some of these books surprise and delight, while others add information about the best practices for managerial positions to the subject.
+As a result, we decided to select ten publications that are worth reading.
 Below we present our list.

 Our list is not limited by any strict rules.
-It includes copious handbooks, very scientific in nature, as well as a bit smoother books: oftentimes written with some of humour, but equally valuable and worth attention of each and every project manager.
+It includes copious handbooks, very scientific, as well as a few softer books, oftentimes written with some humor, but equally valuable and worth the attention of every project manager.

 The order of the listed books does not matter.